 Exercise has a number of effects that benefit the heart and circulation (blood flow throughout the body).
 These benefits include improving cholesterol and fat levels, reducing inflammation in the arteries, helping weight loss programs, and helping to keep blood vessels flexible and open.
 Studies continue to show that physical activity and avoiding high-fat foods are the two most successful means of reaching and maintaining heart-healthy levels of fitness and weight.

 The American Heart Association recommends that individuals perform moderate exercise for at least 150 minutes per week, or 75 minutes per week of vigorous exercise.
-Muscle strengthening activities at least two days a week are also recommended.
+Muscle strengthening activities at least 2 days a week are also recommended.
 This recommendation supports similar exercise guidelines issued by the Centers for Disease Control and Prevention.

 Coronary Artery Disease

 People who maintain an active lifestyle have a 45% lower risk of developing heart disease than do sedentary people.
 Experts have been attempting to define how much exercise is needed to produce heart benefits.
-Beneficial changes in cholesterol and lipid levels, including lower LDL (bad cholesterol) levels, occur even when people performed low amounts of moderate- or high-intensity exercise, such as walking or jogging 12 miles a week.
+Beneficial changes in cholesterol and lipid levels, including lower LDL (bad cholesterol) levels, occur even when people performed low amounts of moderate- or high-intensity exercise, such as walking or running 12 miles a week.
 Benefits occur even with very modest weight loss, suggesting that overweight people who have trouble losing pounds can still achieve considerable heart benefits by exercising.

 Some studies suggest that for the greatest heart protection, it is not the duration of a single exercise session that counts but the total weekly amount of energy expended.

 Resistance (weight) training has also been associated with heart protection.
 It may offer a complementary benefit to aerobics.
-If you have heart disease or risk factors for heart disease, check with your health care provider before starting resistance training.
+If you have heart disease or risk factors for heart disease, check with your provider before starting resistance training.